The hikes

 What to skip and why

 Skip Coyote Gulch as a casual first-day hike.
-The source-backed record treats it as backcountry, with NPS permit context and road-source routing.
+The record points to NPS permits and friction-climb backcountry, not a sampler.
 Read first, then decide.

 Related planning links

-- Official conditions sourcesWeather, flash-flood, road, fire, permit, closure, emergency, and visitor-center source routing.
+- Official conditions sourcesWeather, flash-flood, road, fire, permit, closure, and visitor-center source routing.

-- Road informationRoad-specific source pages for Highway 12, Hole-in-the-Rock Road, Burr Trail, Cottonwood Canyon, and more.
+- Road informationSource pages for Highway 12, Hole-in-the-Rock Road, Burr Trail, Cottonwood Canyon.

 - MapTown services, road decisions, and day-trip pins in one Escalante-first map.

-- Hole-in-the-Rock Road guideUse this before making Devil's Garden, Dry Fork, or Coyote Gulch the anchor.
+- Hole-in-the-Rock Road guideRead this before making Devil's Garden, Dry Fork, or Coyote Gulch the anchor.